-Name at birth: Araminta RossHarriet Tubman helped hundreds of American slaves escape along the secret route to freedom known as the Underground Railroad.
+Name at birth: Araminta RossHarriet Tubman helped hundreds of American slaves escape along the secret route to freedom known as the Underground Railroad in the years before the Civil War.
 Born a slave herself, Harriet Tubman fled from Maryland to freedom in Philadelphia in 1849.
 For the next 10 years she made repeated secret trips back to Maryland, leading over 300 escaped slaves north to freedom in Canada.
-During the Civil War she also served the Union as a scout, spy and nurse.
+After the Civil War began in 1861 she also served the Union as a scout, spy and nurse.
 Her success at shepherding others to safety earned her the nickname "the Moses of her People" and made her a lasting symbol of the American anti-slavery movement.
 In 2016, the U.S. Treasury announced that Harriet Tubman would replace President Andrew Jackson as the face on the $20 bill.
-However, the actual redesign and arrival of the new bill is not expected to take place for several years.
+However, the redesign and publication of the new bill was later put on hold by the Donald Trump administration.

 Copyright © 1998-2017 by Who2?, LLC.
 All rights reserved.